HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 3. Assign the 30k deliverable issue to that milestone
 4. Create an issue representing a task that is required for a given 30k deliverable
 5. Assign that issue to the same milestone

+#### Steps to rename a 30k deliverable

+1. Rename the 30k deliverable issue
+2. Rename the milestone that corresponds to the 30k deliverable

+#### Pros and cons

 - **Pros**
   - Ensures that there is just one source of truth for the list of issues associated with a given 30k deliverable.